hwborchers/OptimizeTnT/SelectedSolvers.md

 ```
 [help page](https://cran.r-universe.dev/alabama/doc/manual.html#auglag)

-`auglag`implements the Augmented Lagrangian Minimization Algorithm for optimizing smooth nonlinear objective functions with constraints.
+`auglag 'implements the Augmented Lagrangian Minimization Algorithm for optimizing smooth nonlinear objective functions with constraints.
 Linear or nonlinear equality and inequality constraints are allowed.

 *Note*: There is also function `constrOptim.nl`, applying an Augmented Lagrangian Adaptive Barrier Minimization Algorithm; can be used to replace `constrOptim` in Base R.

 ----

-#### NLcOptim::**solnl**
+#### NlcOptim::**solnl**

 ```r
 solnl(X = NULL, objfun = NULL, confun = NULL, A = NULL, B = NULL,